-If you have been injured in an accident, you may start to wonder about how much you will be awarded if you filed suit.
+If you have been injured in an accident, you may start to wonder how much you will be awarded if you filed suit.
 One of the most common questions our firm gets is regarding personal injury awards.
 Clients want to know what their award will look like.
 Unfortunately, there is no way to predict what your award will be.
 It depends on many factors that we will discuss in this article.
 If you would like a more specific answer, feel free to call our office and set up a free consultation to discuss your case.

-Extent of Your Injuries
+The extent of Your Injuries

 The amount you will receive in a personal injury award depends on the extent of the injuries you sustained in the accident.
 Someone who broke their arm will likely receive less than someone who sustained a severe brain injury.
 The court takes into account the pain, suffering, recovery time, and lasting disability that you may have from your injury.
 For example, if you broke your arm badly, and will have long-term pain and be unable to fully recover, you will get more compensation than someone who broke a bone and healed fully.